 Voting: it’s a good habit to get into!

 Stand up…Speak up…Show Up!
 Your vote is your voice.
 Vote every election.
-Stop by to say “hi” to our friendly volunteers, register to vote or update your voter registration at the Comal County Democratic Party Office, M-F, 10AM – 6PM. (see below for other ways to register to vote) PLEASE NOTE: Due to the coronavirus and health concerns, our offices are temporarily closed until April 13, 2020.
-We will reassess reopening at that time.
+Stop by to say “hi” to our friendly volunteers, register to vote or update your voter registration at the Comal County Democratic Party Office, M-F, 10AM – 6PM. (see below for other ways to register to vote) PLEASE NOTE: Due to the coronavirus and health concerns, our offices are temporarily closed.
+We are observing Virtual Office Hours, and will reassess reopening in the near future.
+Please contact us for more information.

 2020 PRIMARY RUN-OFF ELECTION DELAYED TO JULY 14TH